Michael C. Moynihan: Washington, D.C.

 Moynihan was an associate editor for Reason prior to serving as its senior editor, having joined the staff of the magazine in August 2007.
 His December 24, 2007, article for Reason, "Flunking Free Speech: The Persistent Threat to Liberty on College Campuses" was cited by Robert H. Jackson Legal Fellow at the Foundation for Individual Rights in Education, Azhar Majeed, in the legal journal The Georgetown Journal of Law & Public Policy in 2009.
 Moynihan was a contributor to the Los Angeles Times in 2008.
 After Barack Obama was elected President of the United States in November 2008, The Atlanta Journal-Constitution highlighted critical comments by Moynihan of the President-Elect's supporters, in a sample of political viewpoints following the election.
 He conducted interviews for Reason.tv in 2009.
 In 2010, he was a visiting fellow at Timbro.
 Moynihan is the senior editor of both Reason magazine, and its website, Reason.com.
-He resided in Washington, D.C. in 2010.
+He resided in Washington, D.C., in 2010.

 Moynihan announced his participation in the protest movement "Everybody Draw Mohammed Day" which began in May 2010.
-The movement grew in response to censorship by Comedy Central of an episode of South Park which depicted the Prophet Muhammad.
+The movement grew in response to censorship by Comedy Central of an episode of South Park which depicted Muhammad.
 Moynihan stated he would post his own contributions in addition to submissions from other individuals to the website of Reason on the protest movement's scheduled date of May 20, 2010.
 He encouraged his readers to send him their drawings.
 Moynihan stated he planned to select some of his favorite depictions of Muhammad from the protest movement, and then add them to the Reason.com website.
 Moynihan commented, "In the South Park episode that started all this, Buddha does lines of coke and there was an episode where Cartman started a Christian rock band that sang very homo-erotic songs.
 Yet there is one religious figure we can't make fun of.
 The point of the episode that started the controversy is that celebrities wanted Muhammad's power not to be ridiculed.
 How come non-Muslims aren't allowed to make jokes?"
 Moynihan noted, "Any time you cave into terrorism, it emboldens extremists," and posited that the decision of Comedy Central to enact self-censorship of the South Park episode would have the impact of worsening the situation.

 In a February 2011 book review for The Wall Street Journal, Moynihan provided evidence that British author Dominic Sandbrook was guilty of "[r]ecycling the phrasing, the descriptive adjectives, the reportorial detail of other historians—in other words, ignoring the codes and courtesies of historical scholarship."
 The next year, Moynihan told the New York Observer that he had been surprised to see Sandbrook's book "published in paperback with no corrections."